 The answer is usually yes.
 Some programs require that you have a minor and may wish you to minor outside of your major school.
 Check out our list of minors.

 The School of Education is happy to advise you from your start at Quinnipiac to prepare you to teach at the elementary or secondary level.
-The program is a five-year BA/ Master of Arts in Teaching, for which you complete an undergraduate degree in a subject area or in the 'interdisciplinary major in the College of Arts and Sciences, take your first education course in your freshman year, and start your education sequence as a junior.
-You'll receive your bachelor's degree after four years, and continue immediately into a graduate year to complete your program.
+In the five-year program you will complete an undergraduate degree in a subject area or in the interdisciplinary major, take your first education course in your freshman year, and start your education sequence as a junior.
+You'll receive your bachelor's degree after four years, and continue immediately into a graduate year to complete your master of arts in teaching.
 Your undergraduate major will likely be in the College of Arts and Sciences to help prepare your background in the subject area you wish to teach.
 You can find more information on the elementary and secondary education pages.

 Q: When will I learn about housing choices and roommate selection?

-After students have confirmed that they intend to enroll and pay their matriculation fee/housing deposit, residence life will survey them in order to match roommates or students can request a specific roommate if they mutually agree.
-Incoming students are notified of their housing assignment over the summer, usually by early August.
+After you have confirmed that you intend to enroll and you have paid your matriculation fee/housing deposit, residence life will survey you in order to match roommates.
+Students can request a specific roommate if they mutually agree.
+You'll be notified of your housing assignment over the summer, usually by early August.

 Q: Does Quinnipiac guarantee housing for all four years?